 The University of Northern Colorado, as a member of the National Collegiate Athletic Association, is committed to maintaining a high degree of integrity in its athletics program.
 The University is responsible for the institutional control in operating its athletics program that is consistent with the spirit of the NCAA and University rules and regulations.

 The University and Department of Athletics recognize the importance of and places great emphasis on compliance with rules governing the institutions of the NCAA.
-This page is designed to educate coaches, current student-athletes, boosters/alumni, and prospective student-athletes about the University of Northern Colorado and the NCAA regulations that govern our Department of Athletics.
+This page is designed to educate coaches, current student-athletes, donors/alumni, and prospective student-athletes about the University of Northern Colorado and the NCAA regulations that govern our Department of Athletics.

 We ask all of you to join us in being well-informed about NCAA rules and regulations in order to ensure that we meet this challenge.
-UNC is proud to have the loyal support of and continued interest in our athletics program by our alumni, boosters and friends.
+UNC is proud to have the loyal support of and continued interest in our athletics program by our alumni, donors and friends.

 Prospect/Recruit - Any individual who has started classes for the 9th grade.
 Individuals enrolled at preparatory schools or two-year colleges are also considered prospects.
 Individuals maintain prospect status until enrolled full-time at a four-year collegiate institution.